sebastipa/TOSCA/docs/sphinx/source/user_guide/input_files/turbines.rst

                                                       Notably, the file should contain only one header line.
-                                                      If ``turbineModel`` is set to ``ALM`` or ``ADM``, pitch in degrees should be provided in the second column, while for ``uniformADM`` and ``ADM`` the second column corresponds to a delta in thrust coefficient.
-Whether this is interpreted as disk based or freestream, it depends on the settings provided in the wind turbine model file.
+                                                      If ``turbineModel`` is set to ``ALM`` or ``ADM``, pitch in degrees should be provided in the second column, while for ``uniformADM`` and ``AFM`` the second column corresponds to a delta in thrust coefficient.
+Whether this is interpreted as disk based or freestream, it depends on the settings provided in the wind turbine type file.
 This is a simple method to impose a wind farm controller (in the context of wind farm wake mixing) with no feedback action.
    ============================== =================== ============================================================================

 As TOSCA requires individual definition of each turbine, this comes with some perks.
-In particular, the entires described in the above table can be different for each wind turbine.
+In particular, the entries described in the above table can be different for each wind turbine.
 This means that the user can use different actuator models, controller activation and turbine model specification within the same simulation.
 This becomes useful for studies of multiple wind farm clusters which might have different turbines and be controlled differently.